hellerve/blog/wip/Job_Hunting.md

 I was relatively laid back the entire time, because it turned out that my employer was not only open to keeping me, but also proposed that I could work remotely.
-At the time, it helped me to have a “fallback” plan in case noone would want to work with me.
+At the time, it helped me to have a “fallback” plan in case noone wanted to work with me.

 I interviewed with a couple of companies.
 A few ghosted me from the get-go, but that didn’t really faze me; it turns out that all kinds of sociopathic and rude behaviour is perfectly socially acceptable for companies these days.
 Wouldn’t want to work with them anyways<sup><a href="#1">1</a></sup>.

-The companies that did grace me with a response I got pretty far with, until the second or third round (of almost exclusively three).
+I got pretty far with the companies that did grace me with a response, until the second or third round (of almost exclusively three).
 It seems like the three-tiered phone call/video conference, then coding interview, then meet-the-team-at-the-office process has become standard practice in European